What You Need To Know About Deceased Estates

 If the individual has a will in place at the time of death, it will typically include details of their nominated Executor – the person who has been chosen to manage payments of any debts as well as distribute any assets in accordance with the wishes of the deceased.

-The Executor or chosen administrator of the estate is responsible for arranging the lodgement of any tax returns, including declaring any relevant income on assets held by the estate.
+The executor or chosen administrator of the estate is responsible for arranging the lodgement of any tax returns, including declaring any relevant income on assets held by the estate.
 If the deceased person was carrying on a business, there may be additional obligations and lodgements to attend to.
 Any tax obligations must be finalised and paid before distributing the remaining assets of the estate.
-The administration process of a deceased estate can take 6-12 months, or sometimes longer.
+The administration process of a deceased estate can take 6-12 months or sometimes longer.
+For detailed guidance on tax obligations for deceased estates, refer to the ATO’s deceased estate tax requirements.

 Even though there are no inheritance or estate taxes as such in Australia, there may still be tax obligations that arise as a result of: